seaweedfs/seaweedfs/docs/distributed_filer.rst

 Future
 ###################

-SeaweedFS can support additional distributed databases.
+SeaweedFS can support other distributed databases.
 It will be better if that database can support prefix search, in order to list files under a directory.